soitgoes511/soitgoes511.github.io/_posts/2021-07-20-dbt_install_transform.markdown

     influx_pg >> dbt_run
 ```

-Please note the task influx_pg pipes into dbt_run in the above script/DAG.
+Please note the task variable influx_pg pipes into the dbt_run variable in the above script/DAG.
 This defines my
 graph directionality and order of execution.
-If I decide a some later point in time that
+If I decide at some later point in time that
 I would like to materialize another view or table from the original influx_pg data, I can
 pipe into a list object (e.g. **t1 >> [t2, t3]**).
 Like I said, what I have done so far
 is not very complex.
-Despite not being very complex, I was able to solve my scheduling
+Despite not being very complex, I was able to solve my scheduling dilemma
 in an elegant manner.
 If this were some critical data pipeline, I could send emails to myself
 or my team if my tasks fail.
 Airflow gives much more information and ability than a vanilla cronjob
 would to allow for troubleshooting efficiencies, bottlenecks or failures.